 Anyway, let’s take the time to look closer at one premium plugin,

-PHP Login and User Management helps create a private user area that only logged in users can access.
-Via the control panel, you can change user levels, add new users manually and view the list of users at any level.
-The control panel is also the place to customize outgoing mails, customize denial of access messages or reset a user’s password.
-Using AJAX, Admins can search the list of users.
+PHP Login and User Management helps create a private user area that only logged-in users can access.
+Via the control panel, you can change user levels, add new users manually, and view the list of users at any level.
+The control panel is also the place to customize outgoing mails, customize the denial of access messages, or reset a user’s password.
+Using AJAX, admins can search the list of users.

 Some More Plugins

-If your’re looking for more functions in the plugins to manage user accounts, these plugins may be of help to you:
+If you’re looking for more functions in the plugins to manage user accounts, the following plugins may be of help to you: